 Random acts of kindness are spontaneous, inconsistent gestures to promote kindness.
 There is nothing like receiving kindness, but when you’re able to brighten someone else’s day – it’s something you’ll never forget.

-So while I write this post in December, I hope it’s something you will start now and continue into next year with.
-It doesn’t have to be much or a financial burden either.
+Random Acts of Kindness are something you can do all year, and it doesn’t have to be much or a financial burden either.
 The more creative acts are always the best!

-In 2016, I aimed to participate in at least 1 random act of kindness per month, and it was so much fun!
+I set a goal to participate in at least 1 random act of kindness per month, and it was so much fun!
 While it’s fun – I also think part of the fun is keeping it to myself.
 In my opinion – the best random acts of kindness ideas are those done secretly without praise.

 Random Acts of Kindness Ideas